An Online-Learning Approach to Inverse Optimization: Applications

 We then used MWU to learn the dynamically changing travel times.

 Figure~\ref{Fig:ShortestPathProblem} depicts the solution error for the three cases.
 From Figure~\ref{Fig:ShortestPathProblem-Original}, we can see that we achieve a very good convergence of the error already with as few as 60~observations.
 For a gradually building and receding congestion, we see in Figure~\ref{Fig:ShortestPathProblem-SC} that the performance of our algorithm nearly does not deterioriate at all, which means the learned objective quickly adapts to the slowly changing travel times.
 In the case of abrupt congestions, we see the error spiking sharply at the point where the congestions begin, but quickly declining afterwards.
 After 60~rounds, the average solution error is still about 8~times higher than in the unpertubed case, which means it takes some time to recover.
 This behaviour is expected, as our theoretical results predict the washing out of any error~$d$ in the average regret at a rate of $ \OO(d/\sqrt{T}) $, cf.\ the discussion of Lemma~\ref{Lem:Guarantee_OGD_Dynamic}.
 Nevertheless, the solutions we obtain from round~26 on have a loss which is significantly below the average regret.
-This shows that we could quickly adapt even after a major disruption in the learning target.

-In the following, we give a visualization of the solutions produced by the original as well as the learned objective functions.
+To summarize, this experiment shows that we can learn to take efficient decisions already with few observations at hand and that we can quite easily cope with small continuing changes or big but seldom changes in the target objective.